act-rules/act-rules.github.io/_rules/important-line-height-wide-enough-p3qr8p.md

 ---
-id: 78fd32
+id: p3qr8p
-name: DEPRECATED - Line height in style attributes is not !important
+name: Important line height in style attributes is wide enough
 rule_type: atomic
 description: |
   This rule checks that the `style` attribute is not used to prevent adjusting `line-height` by using `!important`, except if it's at least 1.5 times the font size.